 Thanksgiving is a special family time.
 With so many people gathering together, it’s essential to budget your money to have a nice meal.

-7 Ways to Make Thanksgiving on a Budget:
+7 Ways To Have Thanksgiving on a Budget

-A yummy (homemade) bread or rolls is a good, filling way to start the meal.
+A yummy (homemade) bread or rolls is a good, filling way to start the meal and use some simple dips to start the meal.
 You can elevate any plain bread recipe with the addition of some roasted garlic or herbs.
-A simple tahini or hummus dip (can be homemade) to dip the bread in will get the meal started.
+A simple tahini or hummus dip (which can be homemade) to dip the bread in will get the meal started.

 Pumpkin vs. Pecan?

 While it may not be worth it for you to cut down on all expensive ingredients or dishes (Thanksgiving is one time a year, after all!), it may be worth it to cut down on the more expensive dishes on the menu.

 For example, you can serve a smaller piece of pecan pie next to a larger slice of pumpkin pie.
 The more expensive the ingredient- the more sparingly you should use it.

 It goes without saying (but we are saying it anyway)- save leftovers.
 Take the time after your exhausting day to properly pack up and fridge or freeze leftovers.